Itsjustrell/Itsjustrell/README.md

 - 🧠 Passionate about **Web3** and **Backend**
 - 🧩 Enjoy solving complex problems and automating boring stuff
-- 💡 Obsessed with decentralized tech and real-world utility of blockchain
+- 💡 Obsessed with finance technonolgy and real-world utility of blockchain
 - 🛠️ Not a fan of bloat.
 I like things clean, simple, and efficient
 - 💡 Languages      : JavaScript, Solidity, C++, HTML, CSS